Trans-Mexico Bikepacking Route (Norte)

 - Oaxaca — Mexico’s culinary centre.
 Like Zacatecas and Guanajuato, this beautiful city has successfully preserved its historical centre and has lots to explore.
 It is worth spending a few days here to visit the many museums, plazas, churches and world class restaurants.

 - Mexican cuisine.
 From tacos to tequila, gorditas to grasshoppers, mole to mezcal and ceviche to chilaquiles.
 Make the most of the offerings in the cities and bigger towns as you may well find that in between it can be hard to find much beyond beans, eggs and tortillas.

-- Safety: Indeed, Mexico has a reputation for violence, but this is largely gang or drug related and rarely involves tourists.
+- Safety: Indeed, Mexico has a reputation for violence, particularly in the border regions, but this is largely gang or drug related and rarely involves tourists.
 If you use the usual common sense it’s highly unlikely you’ll encounter any problems.
-At the time of this writing, the general travel warning (USA Government) level for Mexico is the same as it is for Spain, France, Germany, and the UK, but there are definitely some regions that are riskier than others.
-The hotspots that tourists are recommended to avoid are mainly in the north and on the west coast, which this route largely avoids.
-You should check for specific updates before and during your trip.
+Maintain a heightened awareness of safety by being careful with your property and taking care where you ride or walk in cities, particularly at night.
+Check for specific updates before and during your trip.